Customize promotion settings: Enable stacking for individual specials in Dutchie E-Commerce

 Keywords and terms

-- Special: Any Sale or Offer in Ecommerce.
+Special: Any Sale or Offer in E-Commerce.

-Offer (formerly known as ‘BOGO’): Offered reward once certain condition is met.
+Offer (formerly known as ‘BOGO’): Offered reward once certain condition is met, such as “buy 2 vapes, get a third 50% off”.

-- e.g., “Use coupon code reeferal20 for 20% off your first order”.
+Coupon: Customizable, discount codes consumers can redeem at checkout, such as "Use coupon code reeferal20 for 20% off your first order”.

-- Discount: Any Sale or Offer in DPOS.
+Discount: Any Sale or Offer in DPOS.

-- Item (in regards to Stacking): NOT the product itself, but each individual quantity of product in the cart.
+Item (in regards to Stacking): NOT the product itself, but each individual quantity of product in the cart.
 It’s easy to get confused thinking discount logic already applied to the ‘Summit THC Delta 8 Gummies’ product vs. considering the 3 packages of those gummies as 3 separate items all individually eligible for discount.

 Get started

-- Navigate to Dutchie Ecommerce Admin Promote.
+1. Navigate to Dutchie E-Commerce Admin Promote.

-- Click the Settings gear icon.
+2. Click the Settings gear icon.
 Saved settings will apply to all Current and Future specials for your dispensary.

 Enable stacked specials